 Every year we see commercials on television advertising that this year’s cars have all the added safety features and have been tested to ensure that the driver and passenger are safe in the event that there is an accident.
 We would hope that the same sort of rigor and progress was put into developing trucks and tractor-trailers.
 However, every day there are accidents caused by tractor-trailers and other commercial vehicles that stem from faulty parts and improperly maintained systems.

-However, traffic accidents that are the result of some component of a commercial vehicle failing are rather common.
+However, traffic accidents that are the result of some components of a commercial vehicle failing are rather common.
 However, determining who is liable for a defective is not always as clear.

 Generally, there are three types of vehicle defects related to commercial vehicles: